carnegie/clab_hawaii/Data Processing/Solar Capacity Factor Generation/README.md

 * This script will sort the .csv's for all years and all locations into one of 108 folders specific to the location.
 It creates these folders as well.

-4 - add all yearly solar cfs together per location with leap years.py
+4 - add all yearly solar cfs together per location.py

 * This script will parse all the .csv's at one location and combine their solar capacity factors together into a new .csv.
 Can be easily modified to do this process for the wind capacity factors.
 Includes the data from Feb 29th on all specified leap years.
+You must manually specify leap years.
+It will not automatically determine them

 5 - Generate proper format PyPSA csv solar cfs.py